Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Results and discussion

-In the bottom right panel of Fig.\,\ref{fig:maps1} we show the Galactic SFR and \cii luminosity radial profiles from \cite{pineda14}, who observed the \cii emission from 1) CO-dark H$_2$ gas and dense PDRs, 2) cold neutral \hi gas, and 3) hot ionized gas in our own Galaxy.
+In the bottom right panel of Fig.\,\ref{fig:maps1} we show the Galactic SFR and \cii luminosity radial profiles from \cite{pineda14}, who observed the \cii emission from (1) CO-dark H$_2$ gas and dense PDRs, (2) cold neutral \hi gas, and (3) hot ionized gas in our own Galaxy.
 In order to facilitate an approximate comparison with our simulations we identify these three Galactic ISM phases with the molecular, atomic, and ionized gas in our simulations.
 It is important to keep in mind, however, that the ISM in our simulations has a higher pressure, is kinematically more violent, and is more actively forming stars than is the case in our Galaxy.

 The SFR and \cii profiles in our Galaxy peak at larger radii ($R\sim4-5\,$kpc) than in our simulated galaxies.
 This is not surprising given the low content of star formation and gas in the Galactic bulge, and the fact that the bulk of star formation in our Galaxy takes place in the disk.
-In contrast, gas is still being funneled towards the centre in our simulations where it is converted into stars.
-Thus the SFR level in our simulated galaxies is much higher (by $\gs 10\times$) and more centrally concentrated than in our Galaxy, where stars form at a rate of $0.1\,{\rm \msun\,yr^{-1}}$ out to $R\gs 8\,{\rm kpc}$.
+In contrast, gas is still being funneled toward the central regions of our simulated galaxies where it is converted into stars.
+Thus the SFR level in our simulated galaxies is much higher (by $\gs 10\times$) and more centrally concentrated than in our Galaxy, where stars form at a rate of $\ls 0.1-1\,{\rm \msun\,yr^{-1}}$ across the disk.
 Remarkably, significant levels of \cii emission extend out to $R\sim 20\,{\rm kpc}$ in our Galaxy, well beyond the point where star formation has ceased.
 Here, the emission is completely dominated by CO-dark H$_2$ gas and dense PDR regions.
-This is similar to the picture seen in our simulated galaxies where the \cii emission at large radii is dominated by a neutral gas phase -- designated PDR gas in our simulations, dubbed CO-dark H$_2$ $+$ dense PDR gas in \cite{pineda14} -- that is seemingly uncoupled from star formation.
+This is similar to the picture seen in our simulated galaxies where the \cii emission at large radii is dominated by a neutral gas phase -- designated PDR gas in our simulations, dubbed CO-dark H$_2$ $+$ dense PDR gas in \cite{pineda14} -- that is largely uncoupled from star formation.
 The radial \cii profile of the ionized gas in the Galaxy roughly follows the SFR profile, as is the case in our simulations.